Tehama County, California: Public transportation

-Tehama Rural Area Express (TRAX) operates local service in Red Bluff and service to Los Molinos and Corning.
+Tehama Rural Area Express (TRAX) operates local service in Red Bluff, with service to Los Molinos and Corning.

-Greyhound buses stop in Red Bluff.
+Greyhound and FlixBus buses stop in Red Bluff.

+The Shasta Regional Transportation Agency has proposed a weekday commuter bus to/from Red Bluff and the Sacramento Valley Station, following a route similar to the twice daily Amtrak Thruway 3.

 Airports

 Red Bluff Municipal Airport and Corning Municipal Airport are two general aviation airports.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.